 EFC Parent Income

-The first component of the EFC is the parents’ income, which for most applicants will be the largest number of the EFC.
+The first component of the EFC is the parent’s income, which for most applicants will be the largest number of their EFC.
 It is based on the family’s structure, the number of dependents, adjusted gross income, and state of residence.
 These terms are similar to your federal tax terms, as the two systems are now linked.

 The parent income section of the calculation is progressive.
 As the family’s Adjusted Gross Income increases, a higher percentage of the multiplier will apply to the income contribution number.
 This method will result in the EFC increasing more quickly.

-The one exception to the adjusted gross income is in the years you are applying for financial aid the amount a person puts in deferred income accounts such as IRA, 401k, and 403b accounts gets included as an income number in the financial aid income section of the calculation.
+The one exception to the adjusted gross income is in the years you are applying for financial aid, the amount a person puts in deferred income is added as income.
+Deferred accounts, IRAs, 401ks, and 403b accounts, are included as an income number in the financial aid income section of the calculation.
 For income tax purposes, it still has the same tax deferral advantage.

 EFC Parent Assets

 For the parents’ asset calculation, non-retirement assets are all included.
-Small farms, small family businesses, and your home equity are also excluded as a counted assets.
+Small farms, small family businesses, and your home equity are also excluded as counted assets.
 There is an allowance amount based on the tax-filing status and the age of the oldest FAFSA-filing parent.
 The asset amount that exceeds the allowance amount will be multiplied by 5.64 percent to arrive at the parent asset calculated amount.

 EFC Student Income